 What is Breast Ptosis?

 Breast ptosis refers to sagging or drooping of the breasts.
 It can occur due to the natural ageing process but can also be a result of significant weight loss, pregnancy, and breastfeeding, as well as genetics.
 Breast ptosis is typically characterised by loose skin with deflated breasts and downward-pointing nipples.
 The breasts are composed of breast tissue, fat, and a specialised connective tissue framework, also known as Cooper ligaments, which gives the breast its shape.
 The Cooper ligaments, also known as the suspensory ligaments of Cooper, resemble a fine meshwork of fibrous cords that impart structure and firmness to the breasts.
-Pregnancy, ageing or fluctuations in weight can affect the integrity of the Cooper ligaments causing the breasts to stretch out and weaken.
-This causes the breasts to droop and lose their firmness.
+Pregnancy, ageing or fluctuations in weight can affect the integrity of the Cooper ligaments, causing the breasts to stretch out and weaken.
+This causes the breasts to sag and lose their firmness.
 Combined with the loss of skin elasticity, breast ptosis is the eventual outcome.

 RELATED: How to get rid of sagging breasts after weight loss

-- Pregnancy and Breastfeeding – During pregnancy, the breasts enlarge due to hormonal changes and an increase in the amount of glandular tissue.
-After childbirth and breastfeeding, the breasts can lose volume and become saggy.
-This is because the skin and tissues have been stretched and may not regain their original firmness.
+Pregnancy and breastfeeding also play a crucial role.
+During pregnancy, hormonal changes cause the breasts to enlarge and increase in glandular tissue.
+After childbirth and the breastfeeding period, the breasts may lose volume and become saggy.
+The skin and underlying tissues, stretched during this time, may not always return to their original tightness.

 How is breast ptosis classified?